powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 >
 > _--Tim Peters,_ [_The Zen of Python_](https://www.python.org/dev/peps/pep-0020/)

 Virtually every non-trivial package uses configuration.
-Repeating code violates the **DRY principle** (_“Don’t Repeat Yourself_”) .
+Repeating code violates the **DRY principle** (_Don’t Repeat Yourself_).
 Naturally, it follows that it must be a good idea to make a configuration pattern that is reusable everywhere.
 Here’s an example that shows high levels of abstraction and flexibility:

 ```go
 type Config interface {